larsks/snarl/README.md

 Snarl is a [literate programming][] tool for Markdown documents.
 The syntax was inspired by [Anansi][].

+## Features

+- Literate programming while keeping your markdown editor happy.
+- Label your code blocks for use in generating files.
+- Generate files using named code blocks and verbatim content.
+Blocks can be assembled out-of-order.
+- Include files to split a large document across multiple files.

 ## Syntax

 ### Code blocks